Robinpig/Note/docs/CS/Distributed/RPC/RPC.md

 In distributed computing, a remote procedure call (RPC) is when a computer program causes a procedure (subroutine) to execute in a different address space (commonly on another computer on a shared network), which is coded as if it were a normal (local) procedure call, without the programmer explicitly coding the details for the remote interaction.

+When making a remote call, five pieces of program are involved: the user, the user-stub, the RPC communications package (known as RPCRuntime), the server-stub, and the server.

 When the main program calls the procedure, what actually happens is that a call is made to a special procedure called the *client stub* on the client’s machine.
 The client stub marshalls (collects) the parameters into a message, and then sends the message to the server machine where it is received by the *server stub*.
 The server stub unpacks the parameters from the message, and then calls the server procedure using the standard calling sequence.